divyanshusahu/my-website/content/blogs/understanding-apache-lucene-part-1.md

 - The index files (term dictionary, postings, stored fields) are written to a **Directory** on disk.
 - A **commit** makes the new data durable and visible to readers.

 > 🔧 Tip: Commits are expensive (fsync).
-Batch multiple document additions in a single commit, or use “soft commits” for faster near-real-time visibility.
+Batch multiple document additions in a single commit, or use "soft commits" for faster near-real-time visibility.

 ---